- An example of impertinent behavior is interrupting when someone else is talking.

 - An example of impertinent is the mention of how much a person earns when a group is discussing the next steps of a project.

 - not showing proper respect or manners; insolent; impudent

-- Exceeding the limits of propriety or good manners; improperly forward or bold: impertinent of a child to lecture a grownup.
+- Exceeding the limits of propriety or good manners; improperly forward or bold: scolded the impertinent child for talking rudely.

 Origin of impertinentMiddle English irrelevant from Old French from Late Latin impertinēns impertinent-Latin in- not ; see in- 1.
 Latin pertinēns pertinent ; see pertinent .

 Although, historically, definition 2 was the original (derived from the French below) usage; meaning gradually changed to definition 1.
 More recently general usage has come to, once again, incorporate definition 2.
 As many older speakers will consider definition 2 incorrect, avoiding the word altogether may be advisable.
 The construction "not pertinent" is one possible alternative.